-Abbey Gate College has a zero tolerance approach to child-on-child abuse, which can include sexual violence and sexual harassment and can happen both inside and outside of school and online.
+Abbey Gate College has a zero tolerance approach to child-on-child abuse, which can include sexual violence, harmful sexual behaviour (HSB) and sexual harassment and can happen both inside and outside of school and online.
 All staff are aware that safeguarding issues can manifest themselves through child-on-child abuse and know that if they have any concerns regarding child-on-child abuse, they speak to the DSL or DDSL.
 All staff are aware that even if there are no reported cases of child-on child abuse, this does not mean that this is not happening.

 Any member of staff will immediately challenge inappropriate behaviours between peers and be aware that downplaying certain behaviours, for example dismissing sexual harassment as 'just banter' can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst case scenarios a culture that normalises abuse.
+Part 5 of KCSIE 2024 on child-on child sexual violence, HSB and sexual harassment is used to determine how the College's response to all signs, reports and concerns of child sexual violence and harassment.